hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 | bwMaxLimitKb | Text   | Bandwidth maximum limit in kilobytes per second for the target volume set.
 Example: "30000" |
 | latencyGoal  | Text   | Latency goal in milliseconds (ms) or microseconds(us) for the target volume set.
 Example: "300ms" or "500us" |
 | domain       | Text   | The array Virtual Domain, with which the volume group and related objects are associated with.
 Example: "sample_domain" |

+!!! note
+    QoS settings are mandatory when creating a VolumeGroupClass on the array.

 ### FCPortsList